Free Stuff You Can Put in a Compost Bin

 Or you might offer to rake autumn leaves and "dispose of them" for an elderly neighbor.

-Plus, you probably produce these green materials in your kitchen:
+Plus, you probably produce these green materials in your garden and kitchen:

 • grass clippings (from untreated lawns)